GrønGas Vraa is a large Danish biogas plant receiving slurry from 50 local farmers. AVK has delivered 36 knife gate valves to the plant.

 Knife gate valves help manure through the process

-AVK has delivered 36 knife gate valves.
-30 of the valves are installed in the manifold where manure is picked up and conveyed through the plant.
-A few of these valves are placed on the outside of the containers and are used to transport beets (the preferred food resource) directly into the process.
+AVK has delivered 36 knife gate valves to the plant in Vraa.
+30 of these valves are installed in the manifold where manure is picked up and conveyed through the plant.
+A few of the valves are located on the outside of the containers and are used to transport beets (the preferred food resource) directly into the process.
 Furthermore, six valves are installed to fill and empty the plant’s three heating modules.